Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-auction.md

 Candle auctions allow everyone to always know the states of the bid, but not when the auction will be determined to have ended.
 This helps to ensure that bidders are willing to bid their true bids early.
 Otherwise, they might find themselves in the situation that the auction was determined to have ended before they even bid.

-## AXIASolar Implementation
+## AXIA Implementation

-AXIASolar will use a _random beacon_ based on the VRF that's used also in other places of the protocol.
+AXIA will use a _random beacon_ based on the VRF that's used also in other places of the protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

 The slot durations are capped to 2 years and divided into 6-month periods.
-Parachains may lease a slot for any contiguous range of the slot duration.
-Parachains may lease more than one slot over time, meaning that they could extend their lease to AXIASolar past the 2 year slot duration simply by leasing a contiguous slot.
+Allychains may lease a slot for any contiguous range of the slot duration.
+Allychains may lease more than one slot over time, meaning that they could extend their lease to AXIA past the 2 year slot duration simply by leasing a contiguous slot.

-> Note: Individual parachain slots are fungible.
-This means that parachains do not need to always inhabit the same slot, but as long as a parachain inhabits any slot it can continue as a parachain.
+> Note: Individual allychain slots are fungible.
+This means that allychains do not need to always inhabit the same slot, but as long as a allychain inhabits any slot it can continue as a allychain.

 ## Bidding

-Parachains, or parachain teams, can bid in the auction by specifying the slot range that they want to lease as well as the number of SOLAR they are willing to reserve.
-Bidders can be either ordinary accounts, or use the [crowdloan functionality](learn-crowdloans) to source SOLAR from the community.
+Allychains, or allychain teams, can bid in the auction by specifying the slot range that they want to lease as well as the number of AXC they are willing to reserve.
+Bidders can be either ordinary accounts, or use the [crowdloan functionality](learn-crowdloans) to source AXC from the community.

 ```
-Parachain slots at genesis
+Allychain slots at genesis

        --6 months--
        v          v